-Relevant term or phrase Definition and legislative reference Where sale of goods or services is taken Where title to the goods or services passes from the seller to the buyer for the first time, and the seller: to occur has received cash or other consideration for the goods or services or has an enforceable claim against the buyer in respect of the goods or services.
+Relevant term or phrase Definition and legislative reference Where sale of goods or services is taken to occur Where title to the goods or services passes from the seller to the buyer for the first time, and the seller: has received cash or other consideration for the goods or services or has an enforceable claim against the buyer in respect of the goods or services.
 A sale of a motor vehicle or engine owned by an MVP is taken to have occurred if the motor vehicle or engine is transferred by the MVP to an associate of the MVP to be sold or leased, or in the case of a sale of a motor vehicle, where it is retained for use by employees of the MVP or at a site owned or controlled by the MVP and is included in the MVP's register of assets or inventory account.
 Regulation 1.11 of the Automotive Transformation Scheme Regulations 2010.
 Where sale of goods or services is taken not to occur A sale of goods is taken not to have occurred if: the goods are lent by a person to another person with the intention that they be returned to the lender; and the lender retains title to the goods.
 A sale of goods or services is taken not to have occurred if a corresponding credit for the goods or services is subsequently issued.
 A sale of goods or services is taken not to have occurred if the goods or services have previously been treated as sold for the Regulations.
+Where sale of goods or services is taken not to occur - cont.
 A sale of goods or services is taken not to have occurred if the transaction relating to the goods or services is between two or more companies in a group registered under regulation 2.9 of the Automotive Transformation Scheme Regulations 2010 as a single entity.
-Regulation 1.12 of the Automotive Transformation Scheme Regulations 2010.
+Regulation 1.13 of the Automotive Transformation Scheme Regulation 1.12 of the Automotive Transformation Scheme Regulations 2010.

-8.1 One kind of automotive component and production value for ACPs producing in Australia at least one kind of automotive component for use as original equipment in at least 30,000 motor vehicles or in at least 30,000 engines and that the production value of the component was at least \$500,000 as required by subparagraph 2.5(1)(a)(i) or 2.5(1)(b)(i) of the Automotive Transformation Scheme Regulations 2010.
+10.1 One kind of automotive component and production value for ACP's producing in Australia at least one kind of automotive component for use as original equipment in at least 30,000 motor vehicles or in at least 30,000 engines and that the production value of the component was at least \$500,000 as required by subparagraph 2.5(1)(a)(i) or 2.5(1)(b)(i) of the Automotive Transformation Scheme Regulations 2010.